 Born in Zimbabwe, Conductor Graham Lea-Cox has had an eclectic career as a conductor of orchestra, opera, music for theater, film and television in the United States, Europe, Scandinavia, Mexico and Africa.

-In 1990 Graham founded the English Performing Arts Ensemble (EPAE) in London with members of leading orchestras (London Symphony Orchestra, the BBC Symphony Orchestra, and the Royal Opera House Orchestra, Covent Garden).
-To encourage young people to learn about classical music, Graham devised and directed a five-year educational project with the English Performing Arts Ensemble in association with the London Conservatories of Music and the Laban School of Dance.
+In 1990 Graham founded the English Performing Arts Ensemble (EPAE) in London with members of the main orchestras (London Symphony Orchestra, BBC Symphony Orchestra and the Royal Opera House Orchestra, Covent Garden).
+For many seasons he also conducted the Elizabethan Singers, one of London’s historic chamber choirs.

 In the film industry he is active as conductor, orchestrator and music supervisor as well as Music Director for ‘Insomnia Studios’, the leading South African film studios.
 Graham has supervised and directed orchestras for various South African films, with music by South African-Swiss-German composer Geo Hoehn.

 Graham Lea-Cox has extensive experience in conducting repertoires from the 18th to the 20th century.
 Over several seasons he has conducted the WDR Sinfonieorchester, Köln (West German Radio Symphony Orchestra) and broadcast with them on WDR 3 (West German Radio).
 In the UK he has directed the Hanover Band, one of the UK’s leading authentic instrument orchestras, in Italy the ‘Orchestra dell’Accademia San Felice and l’Orchestra da Camera Fiorentina and for the Göteborgsoperan and the Teater-och Operahögskolan, Sweden, with Knut Sommer, Regiseur, Deutschen Oper Berlin.